Submission to Royal Commission into the Protection and Detention of Children in the Northern Territory

 This cultural naming also psychologically affects teachers that come to Yolŋu communities.
 Many teachers make no attempt to learn the language of the local people, as it is seen as “primitive”.
 A few who desperately do want to learn are told by their employer or those in authority, “What a stupid idea.
 What educational outcomes would ever possibly come from you learning an Aboriginal language”?
 I have had many Balanda teachers in tears on the phone after being discouraged in such ways.
 They had come to the NT wanting to learn an Aboriginal language and the people’s culture but get blocked by the tired old dominant culture naming of Aboriginal people.

 Some teachers even drop their learning standards as the dominant culture naming tells them that they are working with “a primitive, backward group of people who have little desire to learn”.
-Note Dr Chris Sarra of the Stronger Smarter Institutes dedication to push back against this derogatory naming and the poor standards it sets in Aboriginal education, Changing the tide of low expectations in Indigenous Education.
+Note Dr Chris Sarra of the Stronger Smarter Institutes dedication to push back against this derogatory naming and the poor standards it sets in Aboriginal education, crocodile skin industry.

 Some Balanda victims